Whether you're looking for plain clay flower pots, or decorative terra cotta flower pots, you'll find a variety here to

 What size do you need?
 Terra cotta pots can be as small as 2" and as large as 24" in diameter.
 For repotting, choose a pot that's only 1-2" (2.5-5 cm) larger in diameter than the old one.
 Why?
 Plants won't grow much until their roots fill the pot.

 Some plants flower best when slightly pot-bound, so you may see fewer blooms by overpotting.
 Cacti and other succulents have shallow roots and do best in half pots (also called azalea pots) or shallow bowls.

 Hand-thrown on a potter's wheel, this Wakefield Handmade Oldham Pot was designed by Master Potter Peter Wakefield.
 (You'll see his name stamped on each authentic work.)

 This handcrafted pot was inspired by European garden pottery, adding an aristocratic flair to your sunroom or patio.
 Magnificent indoors or out.

-Just right for your mini roses or other perennial favorites, these Aged Terra Cotta Pots add a well-worn, antique look to your indoor garden or patio.
+Just right for your mini roses or other perennial favorites, these Aged Terracotta Pots (Set of 3) add a well-worn, antique look to your indoor garden or patio.

 Display all 3 together for a touch of Old World style.
 Quite a bargain for handcrafted pottery.